chrisgrieser/nvim-scissors/README.md

 > snippet variables in `nvim-scissors`'s popup window.
 For example, typing
 > `filen` then creates a suggestion for `$TM_FILENAME`.

+### Edit snippet title and snippet description
+`nvim-scissors` only allows to edit the snippet prefix and snippet body, to keep the UI as simple as possible.
+For the few cases where you need to edit a snippet's title or description, you can use the `openInFile` keymap and edit them directly in the snippet file.

 ### Version Controlling Snippets: JSON-formatting
 This plugin writes JSON files via `vim.encode.json()`.
 That method saves the file in minified form, and does not have a